AMRUTA-BANDHU-CHAUDHURY/splunk-poc/readme.md

+# Splunk POC
-# Demonstration of using AWS inspector with the Command Line Interface
+Demonstration of using AWS the Command Line Interface to provision a Splunk Indexer and a Linux Instance with the Splunk Forwarder.

 ## Instructions

 To use the demonstration environment in AWS, enter the following command:
 ```
-./setup.sh # Set up the environment and run a vuln scan
+./setup.sh # Set up the environment
 ```

 To use it you must [configure your AWS Profile Parameters](../master/docs/configuration.md)